arshidte/tummoc_task_03/README.md

 The first phase will be managing the timer methods (setTimeOut, setInterval etc.)

-Fetching data from APIs will be managed by microtask queque.
+Fetching data from APIs will be managed by microtask queue.
 It has higher priority than callback queue.